Measuring Guide

 Measure twice

 Take each measurement at least twice to confirm.
-When learning how to measure bra size, remember that even a half-inch difference can shift you into a different cup size.
+Even a half-inch difference can shift you into a different cup size, so precision matters more than speed.

 If your breasts are different sizes